 Why would we support what might be seen as competitive products?
-Simple: It is imperative that examiners and investigators run their images, or phone dumps, through more than one tool to parse and carve out as much data as possible.
+Simple: It is imperative that examiners and investigators run their extractions, or phone dumps, through more than one tool to parse and carve out as much data as possible.
 Every tool is a little different and will always produce different results.

 Our primary goal is to help examiners do their job because we know there’s never going to be only one tool that does everything you need, it’s important that you can utilize all the tools at your disposal.